 Sexual Health Centre

 The Sexual Health Centre provides up-to-date information, support and education in the areas of sexual health, wellbeing, sexuality and healthy relationships and continues to do so throughout the COVID-19 pandemic.
 They can offer prompt, honest and non-biased answers to your questions as well as any needed support or referrals.
-Ring their Helpline on 021 427 66 76 (Mon - Thurs 9am - 5.30pm / Fridays 9am - 2pm) or contact them at email@example.com.
-A newsletter with updates can be viewed here.
+Ring their Helpline on 021 427 66 76 (Mon - Thurs 9am - 5.30pm / Fridays 9am - 2pm) or contact them at firstname.lastname@example.org.
+Click through to view the newsletter with updates.

 Screen-Age Kicks - Your Sexual Health in the Virtual World

 Due to the COVID-19 outbreak, young people have been spending more time online, and have had minimal physical contact with other people.
-This insightful guide was created bu The Sexual Health Centre to empower young people of all abilities to deepen their understanding of sexual health and relationships, in the context of online activity.
-Check it out here.
+This insightful guide was created by The Sexual Health Centre to empower young people of all abilities to deepen their understanding of sexual health and relationships, in the context of online activity.

 SafeRSex - Sexual Health and COVID-19

 Importantly, everyone should avoid any physical contact, including sex, with anyone outside of their own household.
 The Sexual Health Centre is operating a free condom postal service, so that you can take every precaution and stay at home.
-Contact the helpline above for more information or see more on the link here.
+Contact the helpline above for more information or see more on the Sexual Health Centre Website.

 The Sexual Health Centre is operating a free condom postal service during the current COVID-19 pandemic so that you can take every precaution and stay at home.

 Contact the Centre with your postal address and they will send condoms and lubricant free of charge.
-Contact their helpline on 021 427 66 76 or email firstname.lastname@example.org, or by filling out this order form.
+Contact their helpline on 021 427 66 76 or email email@example.com, or by filling out this order form.
 Personal information will be stored in compliance with GDPR.
-See more on this link.
+Click through for more information on this campaign.

 Sex and Love Therapy